Young members of the Israeli Defense Force. (Image via.)

 However, when Moriel began studying at a US college, his political outlook became less skewed by Israeli propaganda and more informed by fact—particularly in the wake of Operation Cast Lead in 2008, which resulted in the deaths of 1,400 Palestinians.

 Some young female members of the IDF.
 (Photo via.)

-"My refusal was certainly an act of protest against the culture of violence, against militarism, against the acceptance and admiration of violent culture," says Moriel.
+"My refusal was certainly an act of protest against the culture of violence, against militarism, against the acceptance, and admiration of violent culture," said Moriel.
 "But this was also very much an act of protest against the occupation.
 If I had to highlight a single reason for why I refused, it would be my opposition to the occupation.”

 Natan Blanc, 19, is another Israeli conscientious objector who refused enlistment due to his opposition to the occupation.
 Natan has spent over 100 days in prison in the past 19 weeks thanks to his refusal to enlist or to accept exemption on physical or mental health grounds.
 He’s still behind bars, and it doesn’t look like he’s going to get released any time soon.

-To refuse service on political or ideological grounds takes courage and the kind of social awareness that is rare to come across in such a deeply divided and militarised society.
-“It’s a small movement, but there are glimmers and sparks,” says Moriel.
+To refuse service on political or ideological grounds takes courage and the kind of social awareness that is rare to come across in such a deeply divided and militarized society.
+“It’s a small movement, but there are glimmers and sparks,” said Moriel.
 “I owe my actions to people before me, to the civil rights activists who so brilliantly and beautifully brought the mode of civil disobedience into American public consciousness.
-And, of course, in this context, to the Palestinians and Israelis who have used various methods of non-violent civil disobedience to bring forward messages of change, justice and hope.”
+And, of course, in this context, to the Palestinians and Israelis who have used various methods of non-violent civil disobedience to bring forward messages of change, justice, and hope.”